-This was a short overview of the advantages that SaaS solutions bring.
-If you’re interested in simulation software delivered as a service, you should know that SimScale can save you up to 80-90% on the cost of annual license fees of hosted software packages, while giving the freedom to simulate your designs wherever and whenever you want.
-All you need is your browser and an Internet connection to run a numerical analysis!
+This short overview highlights some of the advantages that SaaS solutions bring to the table.
+If you or your company are interested in simulation software delivered as a service, SimScale can save you up to 80-90% on the cost of annual license fees of hosted software packages, while affording the freedom to simulate your designs wherever and whenever you want.
+All that is required is your browser and an Internet connection to run a numerical analysis!

 Want to learn more about simulation with SimScale?
 Download our platform fact sheet.

 1. Delivering software as a service.
 McKinsey Quarterly http://www.mckinsey.com/~/media/mckinsey/dotcom/client_service/high%20tech/pdfs/delivering_software_as_a_service.ashx